-1.1 Ecological Risk Management Framework
+1.1 Ecological Risk Management process

 A key component in the Australian Fisheries Management Authority's (AFMA's) move towards ecosystem based fisheries management (EBFM) has been the undertaking of ecological risk assessments (ERAs) for all major Commonwealth managed fisheries.
-By assessing the impacts of fishing on all components of the marine environment, the ERAs encompass an ecosystem-based assessment approach.
-The ERAs help to prioritise research, data collection, monitoring needs and management actions for fisheries and provide information to assist the decision making process so that they can be managed both sustainably and efficiently.
+By assessing the impacts of fishing on all parts of the marine environment, the ERAs encompass an ecosystem-based assessment approach.
+The ERAs will help to prioritise research, data collection, monitoring needs and management actions for fisheries and provide information to assist the decision making process so that they can be managed both sustainably and efficiently.

 The ERA process is hierarchical, and currently includes three levels of assessment.
-The first is a Level 1 Scale Intensity Consequence Analysis (SICA), which is a qualitative assessment that broadly looks at which hazards (activities) could lead to a significant impact on species, habitats or communities.
-The next is a Level 2 Productivity Susceptibility Analysis (PSA) which is a semi-quantitative analysis.
-Under PSA, risk to a species, habitat or community is based on its susceptibility to fishing, and productivity, or the rate at which the unit can recover after an impact.
-Level 2 PSA has been completed for all major Commonwealth fisheries.
+The lowest level is a Level 1 assessment, which is a qualitative assessment that broadly looks at which hazards (activities) could lead to a significant impact on species, habitats or communities.
+The next level (Level 2) is a semi-quantitative analysis based on the assumption that risk to a species, habitat or community is based on its susceptibility to fishing, and the rate at which the unit can recover after an impact.
+Level 2 ERA has been completed for all major Commonwealth fisheries.
 The final Level 3 is quantitative in nature, and can include assessments such as the CSIRO's sustainability assessment for fishing effects (SAFE), or stock assessments for commercially fished species.

-Due to the semi-quantitative nature of the Level 2 ERAs, not all risk scores are an accurate representation of actual risk.
+Due to the semi-quantitative nature of the Level 2 PSA, not all risk scores are an accurate representation of actual risk.
 To account for this and to ensure management effort is not unnecessarily expended on 'false positives', an additional step called a residual risk assessment is included in the ERA process.
 The residual risk assessment is used to account for current management measures which reduce the level of risk posed by a fishery to species, and adjust risk scores where appropriate.
 During a detailed review of the ERA methodology, AFMA found that some ERAs did not include all existing management arrangements at the time of assessment.
 Furthermore, since the initial ERAs were completed in 2007, the management of some fisheries has changed and additional data and information may have become available to provide further detail on the actual level of risk of fishing on a species, habitat or community.